 The Basics on How To Use a Kreg Jig

-First you will need to measure the width of your board.
+First you will need to measure the thickness of your board.
 The wood I used was 3/4″ thick.
 It is important to actually measure your stock because what is sold as a 1″ thick board is usually about 3/4″ thick.
 You should always measure any wood you buy regardless of how it is labeled.
 The wood may shrink or deviate from the standard size.